Leaky Gut, Through The Lens Of Ayurveda

 There is an answer hiding in the question itself.
 Let’s take the example of a car, which is approximately 10 yrs. old, not regularly serviced, always being filled with low-quality fuel and is being used regularly without any maintenance.
 This car is surely going to complain more compared to a car which is maintained regularly with good fuel usage and meticulous servicing.
 Even if we wash, paint and decorate the first car -would any of the external cleaning and decorating help with the improvement of the quality and efficiency of the engine?
 The answer is of course NO!

 Similarly, is our body chemistry- if the digestive fire is compromised it is impossible to even digest a small grain of rice!
 It is completely impossible to digest and metabolize the heavy load of supplements (which are already heavy to digest and are overheating to the liver).

-The overuse of supplements these days are affecting the functions of a healthy gut, it causes chaos when are consumed in bulk by the people with compromised Gut health.
+The overuse of supplements these days is affecting the functions of a healthy gut, it causes chaos when consumed in bulk by people with compromised Gut health.

 The best supplement that Ayurveda recommends is the regular consumption of Takra or Buttermilk for Leaky gut.
 We are gifted by healthy supplements by nature itself.
 Why incline towards the supplements prepared by the labs.

 What about juicing, and smoothies, is this helpful with Leaky Gut?